adleroliveira/dreamjs/README.md

 ### Custom Types

 DreamJS comes with the power of the [Chance][Chance] library integrated with it and allow you to use their 60+ random generator as built-in Custom Types.
-It is also posible to create your own Custom Types or just just pass a function or a RegularExpression statement to use a generic Custom Type.
+It is also possible to create your own Custom Types or just just pass a function or a RegularExpression statement to use a generic Custom Type.

-A full list of all the posible built-in Custom Types provided by chance can be found on their website: http://chancejs.com/
+A full list of all the possible built-in Custom Types provided by chance can be found on their website: http://chancejs.com

 ```js

 dream.customType('pi', function () {